jsheppard95/Movies-ETL/README.md

 ```
 conda env create -f environment.yml
 ```
-Next, download and install `PostgreSQL` and the `pgAdmin4` by selecting the appropriate package [here](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads).
+Next, download and install `PostgreSQL` and the `pgAdmin4` interface by selecting the appropriate package [here](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads).
 After installation, open `pgAdmin4` and create the database to store the movie
 data:

-1. Right-click "Servers > PostgreSQL 11" followd by "Create > Database...".
+1. Right-click "Servers > PostgreSQL 11" followed by "Create > Database...".
 2. Name the database `movie_data`, and select "Save".

 One can then open any of the included Jupyter Notebook files and run all